 Yesterday, the Dutch held their national parliamentary elections, and with the fresh memory of Trump's victory and the rise of the political far-right in Europe on their minds, many feared (or hoped) that the populist anti-immigration, anti-Islam Freedom Party (PVV) would win.
-A big win for its leader Geert Wilders would be seen as the beginning of, in Wilders's words, a "patriotic spring" across Europe.
+A big win for its leader Geert Wilders would be seen as the beginning of, in Wilders' words, a "patriotic spring" across the continent.

-In the end, the center-right, conservative-liberal VVD party remained the most popular with 33 seats in parliament, while the PVV came in second with 20 seats, closely followed by the progressive liberals of D66 and the Christian democrats of the CDA, who both came to 19 seats.
-The current prime minister, Mark Rutte, of the VVD will likely remain in his position, while Wilders will probably end up in the opposition—most other parties have already announced they would not form a majority coalition with his.
+In the end, the centre-right, conservative-liberal VVD party remained the most popular with 33 seats in parliament, while the PVV came in second with 20 seats, closely followed by the progressive liberals of D66 and the Christian democrats of the CDA, who both came to 19 seats.
+Current prime-minister Mark Rutte of the VVD will likely remain in his position, while Wilders will probably end up in the opposition – most other parties have already announced they would not form a majority coalition with his.

-After the first exit polls came in yesterday, we asked some young Dutch muslims how they felt about the results, and if they're relieved that Wilders's PVV wasn't as successful as expected.
+After the first exit polls came in yesterday, we asked some young Dutch muslims how they feel about the results, and if they're relieved that Wilders' PVV wasn't as succesful as expected.

 VICE: Are you glad that the PVV did not win?